aniketm117/github-pages-with-jekyll/index.md

 <br>

 Hello, I am Aniket.
 I started teaching Physics to class 11 and 12 students for engineering entrance exams (as well as Boards) with FIITJEE as my first employer.
-Since 2014 I have worked with similar organizations like Vidya Mandir Classes, & Aakash since then.
+Since 2014 I have worked with similar organizations like Vidya Mandir Classes, & Aakash.

 Watching IPL right now ?
 I have also created an [app](https://aniketm117-regression-model-web-app-main-2lx3jl.streamlit.app/) to analyse IPL Player Auction data to make prediction of a player`s sold price.